 Will it cost me anything?

 No. The only commitment is your time.
-We will provide refreshments and pay your travel or parking costs.
+As mentioned above, we will provide refreshments and pay your travel or parking costs.

 How are sessions supervised?

-All training and teaching sessions are run by qualified teaching staff of the Dental School.
-Their role is to support the students and the volunteer patients.
+All training and teaching sessions are run by qualified teaching staff from the Adelaide Dental School.
+Their role is to support the students and you, the volunteer patients.

-They will also provide advice and feedback, and help make the sessions as valuable as possible for both students and Volunteer Patients.
+They will also provide advice and feedback to both groups, and help make the sessions as valuable as possible.

 When are the sessions held?

-- Sessions are held on Tuesday afternoons and Thursday afternoons, generally from 12.45 to 4.00pm; occasional sessions may end at 5.00pm
+Sessions are held on Tuesday and Thursday afternoons, generally from 12.45pm to 4pm, although occasional sessions may end at 5pm.

-As a Volunteer Patient, you will have the reward of contributing to the education of our future dentists, hygienists and therapists, you will meet other Volunteer Patients and the students and School staff, and you will be giving something to the community.
+As a volunteer patient, you will: have the reward of contributing to the education of our future dentists, hygienists and therapists; meet other volunteer patients, many students and our school staff; and feel the pride of contributing to your community.

 What if I cannot attend a session?

-If you are unable to attend a session, please contact the Volunteer Patient Program Coordinator (Dr Vicki Skinner) as soon as possible so that we can arrange for a substitute volunteer patient to replace you for that session.
+If you’re unable to attend a session, please contact the Volunteer Patient Program Coordinator (Dr Vicki Skinner) as soon as possible so that we can arrange for a substitute.

-What if I can no longer take part in the Volunteer Patient Program?
+What if I can no longer take part in the program?

-We understand that people’s lives change, and so if you find that you are no longer able to commit to being a Volunteer Patient, please contact the Volunteer Patient Program Coordinator (Dr Vicki Skinner) as soon as possible so that we can update our volunteer patient records.
+We understand people’s lives change, so if you find you’re no longer able to commit to being a volunteer patient it won’t be a problem.
+Simply contact the Volunteer Patient Program Coordinator (Dr Vicki Skinner) as soon as possible so that we can update our records.

-We will be disappointed to lose you, but we will be very grateful for the service you have provided and will welcome you back to the program if your circumstances change.
+We’ll be disappointed to lose you, of course, but very grateful for the service you’ve provided, and we’ll happily welcome you back should your circumstances again change.